Is Ronan Farrow too good to be true?

 Fry, a longtime IRS employee based in San Francisco, was one of the legions of followers of Avenatti's Twitter account, and had frequently liked his posts.
 Less than three hours after Avenatti's tweet that day, Fry started searching for the documents on the government database, downloaded them, then immediately contacted Avenatti and sent him Cohen's confidential records, according to court documents.
 "John: I cannot begin to tell you how much I appreciate this.
 Thank you,'' Avenatti wrote to Fry, according to the documents, then pressed him for more.

-Fry ended up pleading guilty to a federal charge of unauthorized disclosure of confidential reports this January.
-In Fry's defense, his lawyer said he had been watching "hours and hours" of television, and described him as "a victim of cable news."
+Fry ended up pleading guilty to a federal charge of unauthorised disclosure of confidential reports this January.
+In Fry's defence, his lawyer said he had been watching "hours and hours" of television, and described him as "a victim of cable news."

 Farrow has a big following on social media, too, and some of the same tendencies that undermine his reporting show up there.
 In January, when jurors were being selected for the Weinstein trial, they were asked what they had read about Weinstein to see if they could serve impartially.
 Farrow tweeted that a "source involved in Weinstein trial tells me close to 50 potential jurors have been sent home because they said they'd read Catch and Kill."